Ficool

 A movement.
 A shadow, too quick to catch, darting between the broken archways of the hall.
 For a moment, it seemed like just his imagination.
 Victor froze, his breath catching in his throat.
 He turned, slowly, his heart racing.
 There was nothing there.
 Just empty stone, and silence.
 This made him question his own senses, and the feeling of eeriness only increased, making his scalp numb.

 After he calmed down a bit, he began to move forward again.
-This time, he stopped in front of one creature — a hulking figure, its skin stretched tight over bone, its face a twisted, faceless mass of scars and gore.
+This time, he stopped in front of one creature, a hulking figure, its skin stretched tight over bone, its face a twisted, faceless mass of scars and gore.
 A half-human, half-beast monstrosity, only half of the skeleton remained, a foul smell attacked his nostrils, making his stomach churn.
 But nevertheless, Victor knelt beside it, his eyes narrowing.

 "What were you?"
-Victor whispered, his fingers grazing the creature's twisted form.
+Victor whispered, his fingers grazing the creature's body.
 He couldn't explain it, but it felt familiar, just as he was trying to lock into that inexplicable sensation.
 A sudden jolt of power surged within him, like a burst of flame, his eyes and veins turned pitch black as if he was possessed, and an overwhelming sense of greediness enveloped him.
 Seconds later, his entire body violently contracted from the massive volume of whatever he was consuming.
 With reluctance, he retracted his hand.

 "I— hhh...
 I've never—" He clutched his chest, trembling.
 "Never felt anything like this... it's—"